 What is the work done on the cart by the shopper?

 What is the total work done on the cart?
 Answer to two significant figures.

 A wagon sits at the top of a hill.
-The wagon is given a push that increases its speed negligibly, but is just sufficient to set the wagon in motion down a straight slope.
+The wagon is given a push that increases its speed negligibly, but it is just sufficient to set the wagon in motion down a straight slope.
 The wagon rolls 53.9 m down the slope, which is inclined below the horizontal, and reaches the bottom of the hill.
-If friction is negligible, what speed is the wagon moving when it reaches the bottom of the hill?
+If friction is negligible, what speed is the wagon moving at when it reaches the bottom of the hill?

 Calculate the average force exerted by the boxing glove on the boxer’s face during the punch.

 Calculate the average force exerted by a bare fist on the boxer’s face during the punch, assuming that the punch thrown is identical to the gloved punch but causes only 2.15 cm compression.